stevecapacity/Intune-Device-Migration-V6.1/README.md

  The migration solution has now been updated to not require any transfer of files from the original user profile to the new user.

+ ## User data
+ The updated process for preserving the user profile is as follows:
+ - During *startMigrate.ps1*, the **original user** SID is captured and stored in the registry.
+ - After device leaves source tenant and signs into destination tenant, the **new user** SID is captured and stored in the registry
+ - In the final reboot (*finalBoot.ps1*), the follow actions take place
+    - **New user** profile Cim Instance is deleted
+    - **Original user** profile is edited via Invoke-Method on the Cim Instance to change the owner to the **new user** SID
+    - Registry cleanup is performed to remove cached instances of the **original user** UPN, email address, and logon info from cache

 ## Settings JSON
 The following variables are now set in the **settings.json** file.